npm/npm/doc/files/package.json.md

     { "engines" : { "npm" : "~1.0.20" } }

-Note that, unless the user has set the `engine-strict` config flag, this field is advisory only.
+Unless the user has set the `engine-strict` config flag, this field is advisory only will produce warnings when your package is installed as a dependency.

 ## engineStrict